-- ♦ Follow yielding rules to minimize conflicts. - Cyclists yield to horses and hikers.
-Hikers yield to horses - Pedestrians may use any marked or unmarked trail except those in Closed Areas. - Cyclists and Equestrian users must use designated trails.
+Cyclists yield to horses and hikers.
+Hikers yield to horses.

+Pedestrians may use any marked or unmarked trail except those in Closed Areas noises frighten horses.

-- A horse's natural instinct is to be frightened of predators. - ♦ Sudden movements and noises frighten horses.
+Cyclists and Equestrian users must use designated trails.

-- Announce yourself with a calm voice when approaching others. - ♦ A horse can kick its entire body length behind it.
+- Announce yourself with a calm voice when approaching others. - A horse can kick its entire body length behind it.